+b.
+An insurance company subject to tax under the rules of subchapter L of the Code;

 c.
-An insurance company subject to tax under the special rules of Subchapter L of the Code;

-d.
-A corporation that has elected to be treated as a possessions corporation under section 936; or e.
+A corporation that has elected to be treated as a possessions corporation under section 936; or d.
 A domestic international sales corporation (DISC) or former DISC.